 The majority of human T cells are part of the adaptive immune system.
-T cells have a number of variants which perform differing roles within the immune system.
+T cells have a number of variants that perform differing roles within the immune system.

-Helper: The T helper cells support other white blood cells with immunologic processes, including the maturation of B cells into plasma cells and memory B cells, the activation of cytotoxic T cells and macrophages.
+Helper: The helper T cells support other white blood cells with immunologic processes, including the maturation of B cells into plasma cells and memory B cells along with the activation of cytotoxic T cells and macrophages.
 These cells are also called CD4+ T cells because they express the CD4 glycoprotein on their surfaces.

 Helper T cells become activated by certain antigens on the surface of antigen-presenting cells (APCs), which include macrophages, dendritic cells, langerhans cells, and B cells.
 T cells detect fragments of protein antigens that have been partly degraded inside the APC.
 These peptide fragments are carried to the surface of the APC on special molecules called MHC proteins, which then allow the T cells to detect them and become activated.

 Cytotoxic T Cell: These cells are also known as CD8+ T cells, since they express the CD8 glycoprotein at their surfaces, but are more commonly called the killer T cells.
-These cells are designed to seek and destroy pathogens, including viruses and bacterial invaders, as well as tumours.
-The Killer T cells detect these threats by sensing antigens (a toxin or other foreign substance) when encountering a threat.
+These cells are designed to seek and destroy pathogens, including viruses and bacterial invaders, and tumors.
+Killer T cells detect these threats by sensing antigens (toxins or other foreign substances) when encountering a threat.

 Once the T cells have located a threat, such as an influenza virus for example, they have three weapons in their arsenal to use.

-The first is the secretion of cytokines, in particular the cytokines TNF-α and IFN-γ, which have antitumour, antiviral, and antimicrobial effects.
+The first is the secretion of cytokines, in particular the cytokines TNF-α and IFN-γ, which have antitumor, antiviral, and antimicrobial effects.

-Regulatory T cells can develop either in the thymus, and are known as thymic Treg cells, or they can also be induced peripherally and are called peripherally derived Treg cells.
+Regulatory T cells can develop either in the thymus, making them thymic Treg cells, or they can also be induced peripherally, making them peripherally derived Treg cells.

-Natural killer T cell: Natural killer T cells (NKT cells – different to natural killer cells of the innate immune system) link the adaptive immune system and the innate immune system.
-Similar to regular T cells which recognise certain antigens, these cells detect a different set of antigens (glycolipid antigens); once activated, they can function in a twin capacity like T helper and T killer combined into one.
+Natural killer T cell: Natural killer T cells (NKT cells) are different from natural killer cells of the innate immune system, as they link the adaptive immune system and the innate immune system.
+Similar to regular T cells, which recognize certain antigens, these cells detect a different set of antigens (glycolipid antigens); once activated, they can function in a double capacity, as if they were T helper and T killer cells combined into one.

-Others: There are some other types of T cells, such as mucosal associated invariant T cells and gamma delta T cells (part of the innate immune system), but these represent very small numbers and are beyond the scope of this general introduction.
+Others: There are some other types of T cells, such as mucosal associated invariant T cells and gamma delta T cells (part of the innate immune system), but these are only present in very small numbers and are beyond the scope of this general introduction.